TLuckh/SimpleContextMenus/README.md

 - Select it in the Server Manager, so that it is marked.
 - Click “Test Server in Test Shell”
 - (Navigate into a folder; Not sure if it’s necessary or if you can just stay on Desktop)
-- Right Click
+- Right-Click

-Note that the Debugging Breakpoints might only work for the first click after you started the Server Manager!
+Note that the Server Manager has a few bugs.
+The most important one is that only the first time you select and right click, the context menu is actually built.
+Afterwards, it incorrectly uses a cached version of the already built context menu...

 (Untested: Manually attaching might not be necessary anymore)